lucianosarno/nytCloneFixingGitHub/README.md

-# Embeding Videos Images
+# New York Times Clone

-> Luciano and Prabhakar 1st project in HTML&CSS3 module.
+> M=Dawood and Luciano 3st project in HTML&CSS3 module.

 ![screenshot](./#)